Chieze-Franklin/Bolt.js-Book/extensions.md

 `}`

 After this app is installed, if the user navigates to `localhost:400/home`, your app will automatically be started \(let's say on port 500\), and the user will automatically be redirected to `localhost:500/notes`.
-If you think about it, plugins are a really cool feature of Bolt.
-You can have as many key-value pairs in your `plugins` object.
+If you think about it, extensions are a really cool feature of Bolt.
+You can have as many key-value pairs in your `extensions` object.

 ### Default Extensions